Since the days of the dot-com boom, online retail has gradually come to represent a significant portion of the global marketplace.

 Digital commerce begins the first time a customer encounters a brand or product online.
 They might see an ad on their social media feed, the brand’s domain name in their Google search results, or a product listing on a retail aggregator.

-Imagine a customer shopping on Amazon, for example.
+Imagine a customer shopping on a commerce platform Amazon, for example.
 Their site relies on a complex algorithm to show customers individualized search pages for any given item.
-The order in which items appear might be entirely different from one customer to the next, depending on records of past purchases, geographic location, and any number of other variables.
+The order in which items appear might be entirely different from one customer to the next, depending on records of customer behavior, geographic location, and any number of other variables.

-Much like the internet, digital commerce evolves constantly.
+Much like the internet, the digital commerce experience evolves constantly.
 Some trends in the industry include:

 - Personalization.
 Cookies—little bits of code that enable websites to “remember” its users and thus personalize content for them—revolutionized the customer experience online.
 Today, customers expect an individualized experience, and 88% say they’re more likely to make a purchase from brands that provide customized experiences.